cfpb/source-code-policy/policy.md

 ## Maximizing Community Involvement and Reuse

 Active involvement from the open source community is integral to the success of open source code.
 18F will be an active contributor to FOSS projects that it or its clients utilize, whether they are maintained or operated by 18F.

+Code written entirely by 18F staff will be dedicated to the public domain.
+In addition, any contracts 18F enters into, where others will develop software on 18F's behalf, will ensure that all results are dedicated to the public domain.
+In general, all discussion in this document about the licensing of work of 18F's contractors means that 18F will ensure that their contracts guarantee those terms.

-Code written entirely by 18F staff, and by contractors who are developing software on behalf of 18F, are within the public domain.
-Because of this, 18F encourages contributions to its open source projects, whether it be code, commentary, bug reports, feature requests, or overall strategic direction.
+18F encourages contributions to its open source projects, whether it be code, commentary, bug reports, feature requests, or overall strategic direction.

-Because all of 18F’s work is intended to be released for public use, forks or clones of our code repositories are free to be re-distributed.
+Forks or clones of our code repositories are free to be re-distributed.
 This means code created by 18F can be integrated into work that is under a more restrictive license, even those that are not considered open source licenses.

 This changes when our code repositories include code that was not created by 18F and carries an open license.
 Code previously released under an open source license and then modified by 18F or its contractors is considered a ["joint work"] [4] and must be released under the terms of the original open source license.